This page is undergoing maintenance – please bear with us

-At Meridian Canoe Club we spend most weekend mornings on relaxing paddles around Danson lake.
+At Meridian Canoe Club, we spend most weekend mornings on relaxing paddles around Danson lake.
 It’s a great way to socialise, meet the birdlife and enjoy the fresh air!
 We have a strong fleet of kayaks and open canoes so you’ll be well provided for if you don’t have your own.
-We take regular day trips exploring peaceful rivers and canals nearby and sightseeing tours on the Thames, from Greenwich through Westminster with fantastic new perspectives of all the iconic London landmarks!
-And all are welcome!
+We take regular day trips exploring peaceful rivers and canals nearby. as well as sightseeing tours on the Thames from Greenwich through Westminster with fantastic new perspectives of all of London’s iconic landmarks!
+All are welcome!

 Canoe Polo is an exciting team sport played across the UK, Europe and the rest of the World.
 Enjoyed by paddlers of all levels, anyone with a ball, a paddle and a boat can get a feel for this fun and competitive pastime and invite others along to mix up your outings!

-Meridian has one of the largest and most active branches dedicated to Canoe polo in the UK.
-We have multiple teams entered into both Women’s and all four Open divisions of the National League and many talented young players who have progressed to national squads and represented GB on the international stage.
+Meridian has one of the largest and most active branches dedicated to Canoe polo of all clubs in the UK.
+We have multiple teams entered into both Women’s and all four Open divisions of the National League and many talented young players who have progressed to our national squads, representing GB on the international stage.
 Great Britain has formed a strong and respected international presence with numerous gold and silver medals over the last 25 years, many won by teams involving Meridian and Meridian-grown players.

-We take pride in our ability to help players of all ages and experience develop towards their full potential, transforming multiple generations of young kayakers into the athletes of tomorrow!
-Our many teams, sessions and competitions we attend provide an inclusive range of opportunities for anyone to get involved, including those just up for some fun.
+We take pride in our ability to help players of all ages and experience reach their full potential and record of transforming multiple generations of young kayakers into the athletes of tomorrow!
+Our many teams, sessions and competitions we attend provide an inclusive range of opportunities for anyone to get involved, including those just up for fun.
 In addition to our lake pitches, weekly pool sessions at Crook Log Leisure Centre provide a warm, comfortable environment to continue all year round.
-Canoe polo is an ideal sport to challenge yourself, make friends, build teamwork and cracking paddling skills and get the most out of what you can accomplish in a kayak!
+Canoe polo is an ideal sport to challenge yourself, make friends, build teamwork and cracking paddling skills, and get the most out of what you can accomplish in a kayak!